-Tonkatsu is a deep fried pork cutlet usually served with barbeque sauce with a side of cabbage and rice.
-It’s a combination of the Japanese words “ton” which means “pork” and “Katsu” a shortened term for “Katsuretsu” derived from the French word “Cotelette” which is “cutlet”.
+Tonkatsu (Japanese pork cutlet) is made by pork chops, salt, pepper, bread crumbs, eggs, all purpose flour, cumin, paprika, oil tonkatsu sauce and mayonnaise.
+Tonkatsu is a combination of the Japanese words “ton” which means “pork” and “Katsu” a shortened term for “Katsuretsu” derived from the French word “Cotelette” which is “cutlet”.
 Often eaten before tests or competitions as “katsu” also means, “to win”.

 Tonkatsu (Deep-Fried Pork Cutlet)

 A versatile dish eaten as a rice topping, served with cream sauce, topped with curry, or seen in sandwiches.
 This deep fried dish was founded in a Western restaurant in Ginza, by Motojiro Kida in 1899.
 The Tonkatsu we know now was more time consuming in that time as it had to be sautéed, grilled and still came out very greasy.
 But as modernization came, new techniques paved way to frying and other methods to give the Tonkatsu its signature look and taste.
 Tonkatsu ingredients are high quality for the recipe.

 Can Tonkatsu be done is just a few minutes?